kamranahmedse/developer-roadmap/content/guides/http-caching.md

 ```

 ##### must-revalidate
-**`must-revalidate`** it might happen sometimes that if you have network problems and the content cannot be retrieved from the server, browser may serve stale content without validation. `must-revalidate` avoids that.
+**`must-revalidate`** it might happen sometimes that if you have network problems and the content cannot be retrieved from the server, the browser may serve stale content without validation. `must-revalidate` avoids that.
 If this directive is present, it means that stale content cannot be served in any case and the data must be re-validated from the server before serving.

 ```html
 Cache-Control: max-age=3600, public, must-revalidate